Alex-Muir/Roll2020/README.md

 # Roll2020
-## Cyberpunk2020 oriented dice roller and character creator built for the command line
+## A Cyberpunk2020 oriented dice roller and character creator built for the command line